HenryVolkmer/isotope-rest-api/README.md

 via contao install-tool (/contao/install.php).

 If composer is installed, you have to add my git-repo to your sources.
-To achive this task follow this steps:
+To achieve this task, follow this steps:

 1. click "Package management" -> settings -> Experts mode
 2. add in section "repositories" this piece of code and click "save"